tpoisot/ms_abc_networks/abc_ms.md

 combinations of 2 species in the top layer, and of 2 species in the bottom layer (evaluated by their binomial coefficients).
 This gives a total number of sets of species that *could* be involved in a 2x2 motif; the raw number of this motif is divided by this maximum number.
-This yields values in the 0-1 range, that represent the proportion of sets of species that *do* form a given motif out of the sets of species that *could*.
+This yields values in the 0-1 range, representing the proportion of sets of species that *do* form a given motif out of the sets of species that *could*.

 - modularity